clsoar/react-map-page/README.md

 ## Use

-The dropdown menu provides a list of amenities that the user may use to filter the available )accomadations.
+The dropdown menu provides a list of amenities that the user may use to filter the available accomadations.

 More information can be viewed by clicking on the list of accomdations or on the map markers.
 Information includes name, address, phone number, website, type of accomadations, available amenities, and a description of the location.

 ## Dependencies

-* Google Maps Javascript API v3 - The map runs in developer mode or an API key can be obtained and included in Maps.js at 73:65 as key="YOUR-API-KEY-HERE".
+* Google Maps Javascript API v3 - The map runs in developer mode or an API key can be obtained and included in Map.js at 73:65 as key="YOUR-API-KEY-HERE".
-* myJSON.com API is
+* myJSON.com API is used to get the accomadation's information.

 ## Credit